-While many coffee lovers prefer pure black coffee, there are just as many who can’t live without their favorite creamer.
-Perhaps you’d like to know what ingredients you should have on hand in case you ever run out of creamer, or maybe you’re looking for a healthier option.
+While many coffee lovers prefer pure black coffee, there are just as many who can not live without their favorite creamer.
+Perhaps you would like to know what ingredients you should have on hand in case you ever run out of creamer, or maybe you are looking for a healthier option.
 If you’d like an easy recipe with simple ingredients, you’ve come to the right place.
 Here, we’ll show you how to make coffee creamer at home.

 To make a basic coffee creamer, you just need a few creamy ingredients and a mixing container.
 You can add other flavors like chocolate, cinnamon, and vanilla to this recipe.
 Stick around for some suggestions at the end!